HENNGE/terraform-aws-cloudwatch-dashboard/modules/widget/metric/README.md

 As we can see in the example above, metrics definition is a bit cryptic, but the advantage of using that format is you can copy paste it directly from Cloudwatch console into this module.

 For readability and documentation, we can also use a helper module to define those metrics in more readable way.
-See details in [metric/metric](./metric/README.md)
+See details in [metric/metric](./metric/README.md).

+Note that you can also mix the above format with the helper.

 ```hcl
 module "dashboard" {